Multi-Scale Data Assimilation in Turbulent Models: Comparison with En4D-Var

 Due to the chaotic nature of the shell model, any error - whether from the initial guess or from linearization - grows exponentially over time.
 As a result, the length of the assimilation window $T_a$ is typically limited to the eddy turnover time of the fastest measured shell.
 This poses a challenge for assimilating slower (i.e., lower-wavenumber) shells, which require longer windows.
 To address this, the 4D-Var process is performed sequentially: a long assimilation interval is divided into smaller windows, and background information is passed from one window to the next.
 A widely used strategy in numerical weather prediction to perform such sequential assimilation is the ensemble-based 4D-Var (En4D-Var)~\cite{ensemble_atmosperic}.
-In this approach, multiple 4D-Var optimizations $\tilde{\bm{u}}^{(i,j)}(t)$ (with $j = 1, \dots, L$ denoting the ensemble index) are run in parallel, using a prior ensemble $\hat{\bm{u}}^{(j)}(t)$ to provide the background-error covariance matrix $\hat{\bm{\Sigma}}_{\mathbb{C}} = \langle(\hat{\bm{u}} - \langle \hat{\bm{u}} \rangle_L)(\hat{\bm{u}} - \langle \hat{\bm{u}} \rangle_L)^\dagger\rangle_L$, and to propagate flow-dependent information across assimilation cycles.
+In this approach, multiple 4D-Var optimizations $\tilde{\bm{u}}^{(j)}(t)$ (with $j = 1, \dots, L$ denoting the ensemble index) are run in parallel.
+Each member uses the background information $\hat{\bm{u}}^{(j)}(0)$, which comes from the posterior solution of the previous sequence, and randomly perturbed observations, the random perturbations are drawn from the same Gaussian distribution as the observation error itself.
+The background-error covariance matrix $\hat{\bm{\Sigma}}_{\mathbb{C}} = \langle(\hat{\bm{u}} - \langle \hat{\bm{u}} \rangle_L)(\hat{\bm{u}} - \langle \hat{\bm{u}} \rangle_L)^\dagger\rangle_L$ propagates the flow-dependent information across assimilation cycles.
 The modified cost function used in this ensemble-sequential version is:

 where $n_{\text{seq}}$ refers to the sequence index, ranging from 0 to $N_{\text{seq}}$, ensuring that both EnKF and En4D-Var cover the same total assimilation time.